 Today, I’m feeling fantastic!
 I’m back at work, back to doing everything I used to, which unfortunately includes housework and back to walking on the treadmill.
 I am 12kg down (approximately 1.5-2kg of breast tissue was taken) and hoping to lose a little bit more.
 My breasts have dropped approximately 6 cup sizes, from a 14HH to a 14E/12F.
 I feel amazing!

 What would you say to someone contemplating a big surgery like this?

 Do it, do it, do it!
 It’s a surgery that is completely life changing.
 Yes, surgery is scary.
 But the outcome definitely outweighs that.
 And I know everyone’s recovery is different, but my journey was so positive.
 And if I can say it, quite easy.
 So many people have told me I seem so much happier and confident since the surgery.
 My whole body shape has changed – and for the better.
 My breasts are now not the focus of my body!
 It’s definitely the best thing I’ve ever done in my life.

 As Amanda mentioned, Dr Gavin Sandicoe holds regular information evenings so you can gather facts and ask questions.
-The next evening is on Tuesday 27 June – call 1300 112 358 or email firstname.lastname@example.org if you’d like to attend as places are limited.
+Call 1300 112 358 or email firstname.lastname@example.org to find out when he’s next hosting an evening.